thenexthub/Codira/docs/LibraryEvolution.rst

 - Adding or removing a conformance to a non-ABI-public protocol.
 - Adding ``@dynamicCallable`` to the struct.

-The most important aspect of a Swift struct is its value semantics, not its layout.
-Note that adding a stored property to a struct is *not* a breaking change even with Swift's synthesis of memberwise and no-argument initializers;
+The most important aspect of a Codira struct is its value semantics, not its layout.
+Note that adding a stored property to a struct is *not* a breaking change even with Codira's synthesis of memberwise and no-argument initializers;
 these initializers are always ``internal`` and thus not exposed to clients outside the module.